-I’m delighted to announce that I will be a judge at the 2016 Chicago Amateur Piano Competition.
+I’m looking forward I to being a judge at the 2016 Chicago Amateur Piano Competition.
 It’s an international competition which will be live streamed in August from the 24th – 27th, 2016.
 I’m one of three judges; my colleagues are Russian pianist Konstantin Soukhovetski (in the middle on the image below), and American pianist Adam Neiman, (on the right, below) who is from Chicago.

-This competition has already been featured on my blog earlier this year, when committee member Sally Olson wrote a post about her involvement (which you can read here).
+This competition has already been featured on my blog earlier this year, when committee member Sally Olson wrote a post about her involvement.
 In addition to judging the competition, each judge will also be giving master classes afterwards, which should be a lot of fun.

-Four days of total immersion in the piano world, an opportunity to meet like-minded souls, and a chance to enjoy the sights of Chicago – the Chicago Amateur Piano Competition promises to be a wonderful experience, so if you’re looking to enter a competition next year, then do consider this one.
+Four days of total immersion in the piano world, an opportunity to meet like-minded souls, and a chance to enjoy the sights of Chicago, the Chicago Amateur Piano Competition promises to be a wonderful experience, so if you’re looking to enter a competition next year, then do consider this one.
 There is also a registration fee discount if you apply before 1 January 2016.
-Hope to see you there!

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.